Frequently Asked Questions

 • Why invest in support in the postpartum period (cont.)?

-There’s a reason these types of village support exist – they recognise that in the weeks and months after becoming a first (or second, or third, or fourth…)-time parent, a period of rest and recovery is (or should be) a non-negotiable.
+There’s a reason these types of village support exist – they recognise that in the weeks and months after becoming a first (or second, or third, or fourth…)-time parent, a period of rest and recovery is ideal.

 • Who would benefit the most from a postpartum doula?

-Literally anyone who would like to be supported, fed and listened to in the weeks and months after they have given birth.
+Literally anyone who would like to be supported and listened to in the weeks and months after they have given birth!